kite-sdk/kite-examples/dataset/README.md

 __Note__: The above assumes that you are running against a single-node localhost HDFS installation, such as the one on the QuickStart VM.
-If this is not the case, then you can change the repository URI in the source files (e.g. `CreateProductDatasetPojo.java`) from `repo:hdfs:/tmp/data` to `repo:file:///tmp/data` to use the local filesystem.
+If this is not the case, then you can change the dataset URI in the source files (e.g. `CreateProductDatasetPojo.java`) from `dataset:hdfs:/tmp/data/products` to `dataset:file:///tmp/data/products` to use the local filesystem.

 ### Generic records vs. POJOs